chef-boneyard/knife-opc/README.md

     chef_server_root https://chef.yourdomain.com/

 Note that most users in an OPC installation lack the permissions to run most of the commands from this plugin.
+In order to use commands such as `knife opc org create`, you must authenticate as the 'pivotal' user.
+Add the following to your knife.rb to use the user 'pivotal':

+    node_name 'pivotal'
+    client_key '/etc/opscode/pivotal.pem'

+Note that the key for the pivotal user is in /etc/opscode on any node in your Chef Server cluster.
+We recommend that you only use the pivotal user from a Chef Server itself and not copy this key off the machine.

 # Subcommands